Updated 2025-07-10

 • DNS Type = Internet and VCN Resolver

-• You did NOT specify a search domain of your choice during creation of the set of DHCP options
+• You didn't specify a search domain during creation of the set of DHCP options

 After the set of DHCP options is created, you can always remove the Search Domain option or set it to a different value.